siddhant-khisty/events/hashnode/README.md

 ## What are the prizes for this month

 We have 2 exciting prizes for November!
-Check then out :point_down:
+Check them out :point_down:

 <p align="center">